markus3456/youtube-api/README.md

-provide API_KEY to connect to youtube-API provide searchkeyword or channelID to extract videos you are searching for provide destination location of database to upload the the extracted and transformed data
+provide API_KEY to connect to youtube-API provide searchkeyword or channelID to extract the statistical data of videos you are interested in provide destination location of database to upload the the extracted and transformed data